 Mentoring Ten Physicians

-Legacy Award to Posthumously Honor Ruth and Arthur Guyton
+Legacy Award Posthumously Honors Ruth and Arthur Guyton

-The late Ruth Weigle Guyton always had time for her 10 children, building a rich legacy of mentoring that will be recognized posthumously April 13 with the 2019 Legacy Award from the Ole Miss Women’s Council for Philanthropy (OMWC).
+The late Ruth Weigle Guyton always had time for her 10 children, building a rich legacy of mentoring that was recognized posthumously April 13 with the 2019 Legacy Award from the Ole Miss Women’s Council for Philanthropy (OMWC).

 All the Guyton children became physicians like their late father, the renowned Dr. Arthur Guyton of the University of Mississippi Medical Center.
 He was one of the leading cardiovascular scientists of the 20th century, a master teacher for countless physicians and health professionals, and author of the most widely-used physiology textbook in history.

-The prestigious Legacy Award, which will honor both Ruth and Arthur Guyton, recognizes those who have a lifework of mentoring, leadership, scholarship and/or philanthropy – all characteristics promoted and encouraged by the OMWC.
+The prestigious Legacy Award, which honored both Ruth and Arthur Guyton, recognizes those who have a lifework of mentoring, leadership, scholarship and/or philanthropy – all characteristics promoted and encouraged by the OMWC.

 Daughter Dr. Jean Gispen, a rheumatologist and physician with UM Employee Health on the Oxford campus, shared memories from the upbringing she and her Guyton siblings enjoyed — one that helped shape their lives and achievements.